patrasq/RageMP-Example/README.md

 npm install mysql
 ```

-And that's it, your'e good to go :)
+And that's it, you are good to go :)